wangkang85/brain-dump/principles.md

 - Don't get obsessed by simple and elegant models; embrace the data-driven approach on complex problems.
 - Don't simply take the mid-point between two opposing poles; learn and apply the most appropriate extreme case by case.
 - Don't let bland equanimity replace the passion that leads to both strengths and weaknesses; just moderate the weaknesses.
+- Being loyal does not mean strictly obeying one's order but wholeheartedly serving one's best interest.

 Decision-making Principles
 - A rational decision is essentially optimizing the objectives on top of well-defined constraints (bottom lines).